 to protect your food, your business, your staff & your customers.

-Sample the quality and safety difference for yourself for free!
+Contact us to the quality and safety difference for yourself for free!

-Check out Eagle Protect's disposable protective gloves with qualities like Teflon® that can help reduce your risk of Listeria cross-contamination!
+Check out Eagle Protect's disposable protective gloves with qualities like Teflon® that can help reduce your risk of listeria cross-contamination!

 Full details and references for all the information included here can be found in Michaels B, 2017.
 Summary of Hand & Glove Surface Cross-Contamination Potential in Retail Deli, Food Processing & Service Environments Based on Surface Energy Studies (unpublished report on file with Eagle Protect PBC).
 Contact Eagle Protect PBC for further information.